 The Pitch Rather than the Pit: Investor Inattention During FIFA World Cup Matches

-At the 2010 FIFA World Cup in South Africa, many soccer matches were played during stock market trading hours, providing us with a natural experiment to analyze fluctuations in investor attention.
-Using minute‐by‐minute trading data for fifteen international stock exchanges, we present three key findings.
-First, when the national team was playing, the number of trades dropped by 45%, while volumes were 55% lower.
-Second, market activity was influenced by match events.
-For instance, a goal caused an additional drop in trading activity by 5%.
-The magnitude of this reduction resembles what is observed during lunchtime, and as such might not be indicative for shifts in attention.
-However, our third finding is that the comovement between national and global stock market returns decreased by over 20% during World Cup matches, whereas no comparable decoupling can be found during lunchtime.
-We conclude that stock markets were following developments on the soccer pitch rather than in the trading pit, leading to a changed price formation process.
+At the 2010 FIFA World Cup, many soccer matches were played during stock market trading hours, generating a natural experiment to analyze fluctuations in investor attention.
+Using data for fifteen countries, we find that market activity declined substantially during matches.
+Given that similar declines in activity are observed during lunchtime, these findings need not indicate shifts in attention.
+However, in contrast to lunchtime, the co-movement between national and global stock market returns decreased by over 20% during World Cup matches, a change in price formation that seems due to investors focusing on the soccer pitch rather than the trading pit.

 Keywords: investor inattention, stock markets, trading volume, high-frequency data, soccer

 JEL Classification: G12, G14, G15